MITgcm/MITgcm/doc/contributing/contributing.rst

             :start-at: String indicating where to start grabbing text
             :end-at: String indicating where to stop grabbing text

-Note one can also use ':start-after:' and ':end-before:' to get text from the file between (not including) those lines.
+Note one can also use ``:start-after:`` and ``:end-before:`` to get text from the file between (not including) those lines.
 There is also the option to specify line numbers, but note that this is not flexible if the file contents change.
+More details for this directive can be found `here <http://www.sphinx-doc.org/en/stable/markup/code.html#directive-literalinclude>`_.
 Example usage in this documentation is :ref:`here <model_main_call_tree>`, where the lines to generate this are: